Chang Po-ling: Evaluation

 After Chang Po-ling's passing, there was a stark contrast in how he was perceived on both sides of the Taiwan Strait due to his association with the government of the Republic of China.
 In Taiwan, Nankai alumni who relocated to Taiwan with the ROC government honored Chang Po-ling's educational legacy through commemorative anthologies, memorials, biographies, and monographs.
 They also organized commemorative events on his birthday every decade.

 Conversely, in mainland China, Chang Po-ling's name was once considered taboo prior to the country's reform and opening up.
 As political movements unfolded in mainland China, criticism of Chang Po-ling from various sectors of Nankai University grew louder.
 Teachers at Nankai University were individually called upon to express their views, and dissenting opinions from former staff members who had collaborated with Chang Po-ling were marginalized.

 In 1960, the History of Nankai University, published by the university, completely disavowed Chang Po-ling.
-It was not until the 1980s, following the reform and opening up, that Chinese mainland officials reevaluated and acknowledged Chang Po-ling's contributions.
+It was not until the 1980s, following the reform and opening up, that mainland Chinese officials reevaluated and acknowledged Chang Po-ling's contributions.
 The assessment of Zhang Boling on both sides of the Taiwan Strait began to align, recognizing him not only as a symbol of Nankai but also as a uniquely successful figure in the realm of modern education in China.